 Understanding movements of aquatic animals is essential for management and conservation.
 Acoustic telemetry is a technology that uses an acoustic transmitter and a receiver to track animal movements underwater.
 A transmitter (commonly referred to as a tag) is externally attached to or surgically inserted within an animal.
 These tags emit a series of pings at regular time intervals and as the tagged animal swims by a receiver, these pings are recorded as unique identification codes along with the date and time.
 The receivers store this information until the receiver is retrieved and data are downloaded.
 Receivers are deployed in arrays as part of many different individual projects.
 However, through collaborative networks such as the Atlantic Cooperative Telemetry Network (ACT), detection data can be exchanged among projects and tagged animals can be tracked at continental scales.

-ACT began to take shape in 2005 during an Atlantic States Marine Fisheries Commission – Atlantic Sturgeon Technical Committee Meeting.
-As researchers began utilizing acoustic telemetry technology more extensively along the eastern coast of the United States, the potential benefits of collaborating in order to share telemetry data from existing arrays beyond those in their own system became apparent.
-What started with 15 researchers working on Atlantic and Shortnose Sturgeon that year has expanded to over 138 from Maine to Florida working with over 95 different species.
-We are also collaborating with researchers from the Canadian Maritimes (Ocean Tracking Network) as well as FACT, iTAG, MIGRAMAR and other telemetry networks around the globe.
-To date, there are over 18,600 known transmitters deployed since 2004, with more being deployed annually.
+ACT began in 2005 as a grassroots effort during an Atlantic States Marine Fisheries Commission – Atlantic Sturgeon Technical Committee Meeting.
+As researchers began using acoustic telemetry technology more extensively along the eastern coast of the United States, the benefits of collaboration became apparent.
+Researchers started sharing acoustic telemetry tag detection recordings within their individual arrays with other researchers.
+In 2005, 15 researchers working on Atlantic and shortnose sturgeon started sharing data.
+Since then, the ACT Network has expanded to over 186 researchers from North Carolina to Maine and the data now include over 68 species.
+With the formation of other regional networks, collaborations proliferated further.
+Now, ACT collaborates with researchers from the Canadian Maritimes (Ocean Tracking Network; OTN) and other telemetry networks around the globe such as the FACT and Integrated Tracking of Aquatic Animals in the Gulf of Mexico (iTAG) networks.